 Away from the Wales Audit Office Ann-Marie enjoys travelling and spending time with her five children.

-Ashok Vaswani is the Global Head of Consumer Banking and Payments at Barclays UK, overseeing the execution of plans for the Group's consumer banking and cards & payments businesses in the UK and internationally.
+Ashok Vaswani is the Chief Executive Officer of Consumer Banking and Payments overseeing the execution of plans for the Group's consumer banking, private banking and payments businesses across Asia, UK, Europe and the US.

-Prior to this Ashok was the CEO for Barclays UK, covering Retail Banking, Wealth, Business Banking and Barclaycard UK.
+Prior to this Ashok was the CEO for Barclays Bank UK, covering Retail Banking, Wealth, Business Banking and Barclaycard UK.
 Ashok joined Barclays in 2010, managing the credit card business across the UK, Europe and the Nordics, becoming Chairman of Entercard.
-He went on to manage Barclays Africa, Barclays Retail and Business Bank and Barclays Personal and Corporate Banking.
+He went on to manage Barclays in Africa, Barclays Retail Business Bank globally and Barclays Personal and Corporate Banking.

 Ashok has demonstrated a passion for building and managing businesses across the globe.
-He started his career in India and went on to work in Asia, Europe, the Middle East and the US.
-Ashok spent twenty years with Citigroup, his last position being CEO, Asia Pacific.
+He started his career in Mumbai, India and since then, has worked and lived in Asia, Europe, the Middle East and the US.
+Ashok spent twenty years with Citigroup.
+His last position at Citigroup was CEO, Asia Pacific.
 Ashok was also a member of the Citigroup Operating Committee, the Citigroup Management Committee, and the Global Consumer Planning Group.

-Ashok graduated from Bombay University and Sydenham College of Commerce and Economics and has postgraduate degrees from the Institute of Chartered Accountants of India and the Institute of Chartered Secretaries of India.
+Ashok graduated from Bombay University, Sydenham College, College of Commerce and Economics and has post graduate degrees from both the Institute of Chartered Accountants of India and the Institute of Chartered Secretaries of India.